standard-for-public-code/standard-for-public-code/glossary.md

 The public at large: end users of the code and the services based upon it.

 For example, a city's residents are considered end users of a city's services and of all code that powers these services.

+## Manager

+People with decision making power or influence over the codebase and/or the developers and designers creating the codebase, including project managers, scrum masters, product owners, and community managers.

 ## Open source